The Paris summit on finance and climate comes to an end. Time for concrete steps?

 The U.S. was represented by Treasury Secretary Janet Yellen and climate envoy John Kerry.
 Other attendees included China’s Prime Minister Li Qiang, Brazil’s President Luiz Inácio Lula da Silva, European Commission President Ursula von der Leyen, World Bank head Ajay Banga and IMF President Kristalina Georgieva.

+Climate activists gathered in central Paris on Friday to make polluters pay for climate damage.

+“There will be no climate justice without making the polluters pay,” said Patience Nabukala, part of the Fridays for Futures Uganda activist group.
+“People from countries like mine, we cannot afford to lose more lives, we cannot afford to lose more properties.”

-Associated Press writer Frank Jordans in Berlin contributed. ___ Associated Press climate and environmental coverage receives support from several private foundations.
+Associated Press writers Masha Macpherson and Catherine Gaschka in Paris and Frank Jordans in Berlin contributed. ___ Associated Press climate and environmental coverage receives support from several private foundations.
 See more about AP’s climate initiative here.
 The AP is solely responsible for all content.